sweattep/ancient_quotes/README.md

 >Small wind, big waves

+>But now, when will I provide for my own household?

 >And do not obey every worthless habitual swearer

 >who acquit the guilty for a bribe, but deny justice for the innocent